mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 just beyond the Confederation border.
 The move to exploration work was a natural one, although it

 necessitated further modifications.
-Today’s explorer- Michigans are recognisable as those befuddled first examples, just about, but they carry a weight of experience few more recent classes can match.
+Today’s explorer-Michigans are recognisable as those befuddled first examples, just about, but they carry a weight of experience few more recent classes can match.